15-days Japan Reiki-Trip

 About the trip:

 During the 15-day trip we visit many places of Reiki history.
 In Mikao Usui Sensei´s birth place we find the big gate that he donated to it´s shinto community.
-Nearby the shrine we see the memorial stone that the Gendai Reiki Hō cummunity erected there in September 2018.
+Nearby the shrine we see the memorial stone that the Gendai Reiki Hō community erected there in September 2018.
 Other places of interest in Taniai are the spring from that Usui´s family produced Sake and the shrine that has been Usui´s primary school in his time.
-Of course we make a trip to Mount Kurama, the site of his enlightenment experience.
+Of course, we make a trip to Mount Kurama, the site of his enlightenment experience.
 As well Mount Hiei, the site of his Buddhist exercises and Kyōtō, where he practiced Zazen meditations for over three years.
-In addition, we stay the ancient imperial city of Nara where we will have our three days retreat* „The system of Reiki from a traditional Japanese perspective“ with Frans Stiene.
-There will be two more workshops, one of Zazen practice, one of Japanese calligrapy.
-On one day we participate in an exchange meeting with Japanese Reiki practitioners in Osaka.
-Possibly we meet Hiroshi Doi there, the founder of Gendai Reiki Hō, author of great Reiki books and member of the Usui Reiki Ryōhō Gakkai.
-During the trip you have opportunities for sightseeing, onsen spa and shopping.
+In addition, we stay at the ancient imperial city of Nara where we will have our two-days retreat* „History and Practice of original Japanese techniques“.
+There will be two more workshops, one of Zazen practice, one of Japanese calligraphy.
+On one day we participate in an exchange meeting with Japanese Reiki practitioners.
+If his health at the age of now 88 still allows we can meet Hiroshi Doi there, the founder of Gendai Reiki Hō, author of great Reiki books and member of the Usui Reiki Ryōhō Gakkai.
+During the trip you have opportunities for sightseeing, after the day programm for onsen spa and shopping.
+And after many request now a free day for your own in Kyoto.

 * = period of relaxation/stress relief and spiritual practices outside the usual environment.

-Especially during hikes in the mountains or explorations in the cities, average, physical constitution and good footwear are a prerequisite.
-A small packpack for carrying water, rain protections and personal things is always good to have.
+Especially during hikes in the mountains or explorations in the cities, average physical constitution and good footwear are a prerequisite.
+A small backpack for carrying water, rain protections and personal things is always good to have.

-From the first step at the airport the whole journey is about embodying the Reiki precepts, especially „don’t be angry“ and „don’t worry,“ even if the plane might be delayed or the accommodation in the hotel may be exceptionally for more than two people.
+From the first step at the airport the whole journey is about embodying the Reiki precepts, especially „don’t be angry“ and „don’t worry,“ even if the plane might be delayed or the weather different than expected.

-Another key word is „flexibility“ (some know Frans understanding of „firm & flexible“ from his seminars).
-That is as one example, that in small places in the mountains with perhaps only one hotel and simple equipment, a special catering requests could sometimes become difficult.
+Another key word is „flexibility“.
+That is as one example, that in small places in the mountains with perhaps only one hotel and simple equipment, a special catering request could sometimes become difficult.
 We try to fulfil vegetarian or vegan wishes in the best possible way, but this may not always be available with guarantee.

 The trip is aimed at Reiki enthusiasts of all lineages regardless of their Reiki style and level of training.

-The participation in the three-days retreat requires just any Reiki level in any Reiki lineage.
+The participation in the two-days retreat requires just any Reiki level in any Reiki lineage.

-- deposit amount = 20% of the travel price and retreat-fee after receipt of the booking confirmation (698 Euros)
+- deposit amount = 20% of the travel price after receipt of the booking confirmation

-- Maturity of the remaining payment = no later than 4 weeks before the start of the journey (2,792 Euros)
+- Maturity of the remaining 80% payment = no later than 4 weeks before the start of the journey

 The price includes: